 At the time of writing, Tesla remains the clear leader in the EV market by volume sold.
 The company continues to expand its influence in the renewable energy and automotive sectors.
 Notable developments include its ventures into solar energy products and large-scale battery storage solutions, aligning with its mission of sustainable energy consumption.

-Indeed, looking further back, Tesla stock has accumulated gains of 8,535% in the past 10 years compared to 348.9% and 187.6% returns produced by the Nasdaq 100 and the S&P 500 index, respectively, during that same period.
+Indeed, looking further back, Tesla stock has accumulated gains of 8,535% over the past 10 years, compared to 348.9% and 187.6% returns from the Nasdaq 100 and the S&P 500 index, respectively, during that same period.

 Analysts remain cautiously optimistic about Tesla's long-term prospects, citing the company's technological leadership, vertical integration, and ability to capitalize on the global shift toward electric vehicles.